Clawbyte/IDP_auxiliary/README.md

 Auxiliary tools and configurations

 # Kong
-* Open with docker compose before the microservices.
-It will setup its network by itself.
+* Must create kong-net network using `docker network create --driver overlay --scope swarm kong-net`
+* Add to the swarm before the microservices.
+Do that with `docker stack deploy -c docker-compose.yml kong_stack`
 * To access the auth service, send requests to localhost:8000/auth instead of localhost:3001.